Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Our board-certified veterinary oncologist at Pacific & Santa Cruz Veterinary Specialists provides advanced care to pets dealing with cancer.
+Our board-certified veterinary oncologist at Pacific & Santa Cruz Veterinary Specialists can provide advanced care to pets dealing with cancer.
 Contact our Santa Cruz animal hospital today to learn more about our oncology services.

 New Patients Welcome